We have prepared a basic introduction into MOOCs for you here.

 No, the courses are offered entirely for free.

 Courses are either offered in German or in English.
 You will find the appropriate information on the course detail page.

 Course participation is fully web-based.
 We recommend to keep your web browser updated to the latest version.
 In general, the installation of additional software is not necessary.
 However, in some courses this could exceptionally be the case and course participants are then informed about it.
 For a smooth access to our course videos you should be connected to a broadband internet connection.

 There are three different course formats on openHPI:

 Typically for MOOCs, courses on our openHPI learning platform come with a fix start and end date and follow a weekly interval.
-The whole learning material for a learning week -videos, accompanying literature, self tests and homework - are published on Saturdays prior a course week on openHPI.
+The whole learning material for a learning week -videos, accompanying literature, self tests and homework - are published at the beginning of a course week on openHPI (usually on Wednesdays).
 Course participants can access these learning materials and self tests at any time which is suitable for them, and as often as needed during this week and even after the course has finished.
 They do not need to sit at a fixed time in front of their screens.

 The amount of work involved depends on one's prior knowledge and is estimated at 3-6 hours per week.
 This involves working with the videos and the course material provided, checking one's understanding of the curriculum with a self-test, completing the homework and actively participating in the discussion forums.